 Music, which is loved by all age groups, has a way of bringing liveliness to as many as hear it.
 Strong emotions can be aroused in people when they listen to music.
 It has the ability to boost the natural stress tolerance level of the body and also nullify negative feelings.
-When the music is slow and sedate, people feel comforted and tend to relax better.
+When the music is slow people feel comforted and tend to relax better.
 Upbeat music, on the other hand, can energize people and lift them out of depression.

 For many generations, music has been a healing method for people of all ages.
 Music therapy is fast gaining relevance in treating children with special needs.
 Music therapy sessions can be held in hospitals, clinics and schools, and may involve either groups or individuals.